Living Ornaments '79 and '80

 Living Ornaments '79 and '80 is a box set by English musician Gary Numan that was released in April 1981.
 The box-set contains the two live albums Living Ornaments '79 and Living Ornaments '80 which were also released separately in April 1981.
 Although Living Ornaments '79 and Living Ornaments '80 only reached numbers 47 and 39 on the UK Albums Chart respectively, the box set reached number two.

 Track listing

-All track written by Gary Numan.
+All tracks written by Gary Numan.